Back to Blog

 Real-World Examples

-Similarly, a family might face a $3,000 annual property tax bill.
-By saving $250 each month, they can meet this obligation without disrupting their monthly cash flow.
+Or think about a family facing a $3,000 annual property tax bill.
+That's a huge chunk of money to come up with all at once.
+By saving $250 each month, they pay the bill without disrupting their regular cash flow.

 Common Mistakes and Considerations